victords/super-bombinhas/README.md

 # Super Bombinhas

 Super Bombinhas is a retro platformer game inspired by classics like Super Mario World, but with a unique change characters mechanic.
 It is built with Ruby and the Gosu and MiniGL libraries.
 You can download the installers from releases here in GitHub or in [itch.io](https://victords.itch.io/super-bombinhas), where you can also find a more detailed description and a gameplay video.
+It's also available on [Steam](https://store.steampowered.com/app/1553840).

 Join the [subreddit](https://www.reddit.com/r/SuperBombinhas)!